Rethinking rural sanitation

 To address this, we collaborated with Plan International UK and UNICEF to:

 - Develop Guidance on programming for rural sanitation for programme policy makers, planners and implementers.
 This outlines how to design an equitable and sustainable rural sanitation programme at scale.
-See the full guidance here and briefing note here (also available in French, Spanish and Portuguese).
+See the full guidance (PDF) here and briefing note (PDF) here (also available in French [PDF], Spanish [PDF] and Portuguese [PDF]).

 - Launch the Rethinking rural sanitation course, in collaboration with The Open University, based on the programming guidance above and aiming to help people working in the WASH sector to improve rural sanitation programmes

-- Develop Guidance on the costing of rural sanitation approaches, with an accompanying costing framework spreadsheet, which encourages comprehensive cost tracking and reporting in rural sanitation and hygiene programmes.
+- Develop Guidance on the costing of rural sanitation approaches (PDF), with an accompanying costing framework spreadsheet (XLS), which encourages comprehensive cost tracking and reporting in rural sanitation and hygiene programmes.

 - Launch a call to action on rural sanitation – Delivering rural sanitation programmes at scale with equity and sustainability

-You can also see the outputs of the initial review and consolidation of existing evidence and experiences on rural sanitation approaches: download the full Review here and Summary note here.
+You can also see the outputs of the initial review and consolidation of existing evidence and experiences on rural sanitation approaches: download the full Review here (PDF) and Summary note here (PDF).

-You can download all documents described from the list at the top of this page.
+You can download all documents described in the list at the top of this page.